abatushkova/green-api-wa/README.md

 ![add chat](../media/window02.jpeg?raw=true)

 Right column is for sending and receiving messages.
 To open chat select phone number.
-Auto-load new text messages from WhatsApp is not presented in this project due to limited developer mode.
+Auto-load new text messages from WhatsApp is not presented in this project.
 To load messages refresh webpage or switch back and forth between chats.

 ![chat preview](../media/window03.jpeg?raw=true)